 A proof-of-concept framework built around plugins and seamless hot-reloading in C++.
 Cross-platform thanks to SDL, including building to web using Emscripten.

-The framework accomplishes two forms of resource streaming through RAII.
-Reference counting wrappers load assets such as texture sheets and sounds when needed, and can unload them as soon as all objects using that resource release it.
-Almost every referenceable asset is a descriptor file, which also specifies any other assets it may depend on, such as a sprite needing the texture sheet it is contained in.
-Allegro’s addons are also handled through RAII, initializing and cleaning up modules like sound and fonts.
+Sanable is capable of code and resource streaming, inspired by smart pointers.
+Assets such as texture sheets and sounds are loaded only when needed, and can be unloaded soon as all objects release them.
+Almost every referenceable asset is a descriptor file, which also specifies any dependencies, such as a sprite needing the texture sheet it is contained in.
+SDL’s modules (video, image io, input) are also handled this way.